 Americans With Disabilities Act

 An ADA claim most often arises when an employee request an accommodation.
 So, how do you know when you, as the employer, must provide the requested accommodation?
-An employer is required to provide qualified individuals with disabilities with reasonable accommodations, if the accommodation will enable the individual to perform the essential functions of the job.
-A reasonable accommodation is any change to procedure, the job, or the work environment that permits a qualified individual with a disability to perform the essential functions of the position.
+An employer is required to provide qualified individuals with disabilities with reasonable accommodations.
+That's if the accommodation will enable the individual to perform the essential functions of the job.
+And a reasonable accommodation is any change to procedure, the job, or the work environment that permits a qualified individual with a disability to perform the essential functions of the position.
 If no accommodation can be made in their current position, moving the employee to an open position for which they are qualified may be a reasonable accommodation.